Skip to Main Navigation

 Overview

-Djibouti is one of the smallest countries in Africa, with an area of 23,200 square kilometers and a population estimated at about 990,000.
+Djibouti is one of the smallest countries in Africa, with an area of 23,200 square kilometers and a population estimated at 1,000,000.
 The size of its economy limits its ability to diversify production and increases its reliance on foreign markets, making it more vulnerable to market downturns and hampering its access to external capital.
-With less than 1,000 square kilometers of arable land (0.04% of its total land area) and average annual rainfall of only 130 millimeters, Djibouti depends almost completely on imports to meet its food needs.
+With less than 1,000 square kilometers of arable land (0.04 percent of its total land area) and average annual rainfall of only 130 millimeters, Djibouti depends almost completely on imports to meet its food needs.

-Djibouti’s strength lies in its strategic location at the southern entrance to the Red Sea, marking a bridge between Africa and the Middle East.
-Adjacent to some of the world’s busiest shipping lanes (between Asia and Europe), it hosts military bases for France, the United States, Japan, China, and the North Atlantic Treaty Organization (NATO), as well as for other countries with forces supporting global anti-piracy efforts.
+Djibouti’s strength lies in its strategic location at the southern entrance to the Red Sea, making it a bridge between Africa and the Middle East.
+Adjacent to some of the world’s busiest shipping lanes, it hosts military bases for China, France, Italy, Japan, the United States, and the North Atlantic Treaty Organization (NATO), as well as for other countries with forces supporting global anti-piracy efforts.

 Djibouti’s economy is driven by a state-of-the-art port complex, among the most sophisticated in the world.
-Trade through the port is expected to grow rapidly in parallel with the expanding economy of the country’s largest neighbor and main trading partner, Ethiopia.
+In 2023, Djibouti’s economy rebounded impressively with a GDP growth of +6.7 percent, but Djibouti’s growth model faces vulnerabilities, including heavy dependence on global maritime transport and exposure to conflict in nearby countries.
 Djibouti has some natural assets that could be used for tourism, untapped marine resources that could support more artisanal fishing, and an infrastructure of undersea telecommunications cables from which it could develop new digital and service industries.
-Renewable energy could be another source of growth, as Djibouti has geothermal, solar, and eolian potential.
+Renewable energy could be another source of growth, as Djibouti has geothermal, solar, and wind potential.

 LENDING